Site icon Our Breathing Planet

 Orange Jewelweed Distribution, Habitat, and Ecology

 There, it inhabits virtually all of the eastern portions of the country of Canada.
 Southward, it also appears throughout most of the Northeastern and southern sections of the United States.
-That range extends as far south as Georgia, and as far west as the state of Oklahoma.
+That native range extends as far south as Georgia, and also as far west as the state of Oklahoma.

-Due to that flexibility, it frequently appears in locations many might consider unlikely.
-These include such areas as ditches, along creeks, and in regions of bottomland.
+Due to that notable flexibility, it frequently appears in locations many might consider unlikely.
+These settings include such areas as ditches, along creeks, and in regions of bottomland.
 It also often lives in marshes, bogs, as well as in the forested edges of these same surprising ecosystems.

 Species Sharing Its Range